-You cannot control what is going to happen.
-You cannot control the weather and you cannot control society, but you can control how prepared you and your family are to handle dire situations like natural disasters, flu pandemics, civil unrest, and just about any other serious situation.
+You cannot control what will happen.
+You cannot control the weather and you cannot control society, but you can control how prepared you and your family are to handle dire situations like natural disasters, pandemics, civil unrest, and just about any other serious situation.

 Let me first dispel the idea that having everything on this checklist will mean you are prepared.
 It is a step forward but without a plan, without survival skills, having these items will only get you so far.
 Brush up on your outdoors skills like making fires, cooking primitively on an open fire, tying knots, basic "roughing it" things.

-Without basic survival skills I would bet a million dollars that a man with two sticks, a survival knife, and survival skills could out last you.
-There is a plethora of survival information out there for free so I would suggest taking advantage of it. www.Ready.gov has some good information and I have some Hubs that include information on some of the essential survival skills.
+Without basic survival skills I would bet a million dollars that a man with two sticks, a survival knife, and survival skills could outlast you.
+There is a plethora of survival information out there for free so I would suggest taking advantage of it. www.Ready.gov and FEMA.gov have great information and I have some Hubs that include information on essential survival skills.